cooljeanius/stress-1.0.4/README.md

 features that you want.
 If you would like, please extend the code and send me the patch.
 Please use the context diff format.
-That is: save the original program as stress.c.orig, then make and test your desired changes to stress.c, then run `diff -u stress.c.orig stress.c' to produce a context diff.
+That is: save the original program as stress.c.orig, then make and test your desired changes to stress.c, then run `diff -u stress.c.orig stress.c` to produce a context diff.
 Enjoy the program :-)

 Amos Waterland <apw@rossby.metr.ou.edu>